Timothy Pilgrim is a native of Montana and an associate professor emeritus at Western Washington University (WWU) in Bellingham, near Seattle.

 Pilgrim has four grandchildren and two great-grandchildren.

-Of course, with a name like Pilgrim, Pilgrim prefers no pronouns at all.
+Of course, with a name like Pilgrim, Pilgrim prefers no pronouns at all — except for an occasional first-person, singular pronoun (I).

 Pilgrim’s hobbies include writing, gardening, dancing, snorkeling, fly fishing, exploring ruins and natural wonders of the U.S. Southwest — and protesting (against war, racism and misogyny; for reversing climate change, providing universal health care, ending launches of nuclear materials into space).